tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-java-quickstart.md

     import java.util.List;
     ```

-2. Változó létrehozása az előfizetési kulcshoz
+2. Create a variable for your subscription key

     ```java
     String subscriptionKey = "your-key-here"
     ```

-## <a name="create-a-search-client"></a>Keresési ügyfél létrehozása
+## <a name="create-a-search-client"></a>Create a search client

-1. Implementálja `dominantEntityLookup` az-ügyfelet, amely az API-végpontot és az `ServiceClientCredentials` osztály egy példányát igényli.
+1. Implement the `dominantEntityLookup` client, which requires your API endpoint, and an instance of the `ServiceClientCredentials` class.

     ```java
     public static EntitySearchAPIImpl getClient(final String subscriptionKey) {